Lucida: Usages

 Lucida Console is used in various parts of Microsoft Windows.
 From Windows 2000 until Windows 7, Lucida Console is used as the default typeface of Notepad.
-In Windows 2000 until Windows 7, and in Windows CE, Lucida Console is used as the typeface of the Blue Screen of Death.
+In Windows XP until Windows 7, and in Windows CE, Lucida Console is used as the typeface of the Blue Screen of Death.
 Lucida Grande, as well as Lucida Sans Demibold (identical outlines to Lucida Grande Bold but with tighter spacing of numerals), were used as the primary user interface font in Apple Inc.'s Mac OS X operating system until OS X Yosemite, as well as many programs including Front Row.
 Lucida is also used in the logo for Air Canada.
 A collection of Lucida variants are included in the Oracle JRE 9.
 Lucida Calligraphy was used in the logo for Gladden Entertainment.

 In April 2012, Lucida Sans was selected by GfK Blue Moon as the font for a package design as part of a proposed law in Australia banning logos on cigarette packaging.
 The proposed law requires cigarettes to be sold in dark olive-brown packages that depict graphic images of the effects of smoking and the cigarette's brand printed in Lucida Sans.
 According to Tom Delaney, a senior designer with New York design consultant Muts & Joy, "Lucida Sans is one of the least graceful sans-serif typefaces designed.
 It’s clumsy in its line construction."
 On August 15, 2012, the Australian government approved the ban on cigarette logos, effectively replacing them with the unattractive packaging.